-P.O.
-Box 2750 Melbourne, FL 32902-2750 Ph.
-800-233-5112 Fx: 321-768-9517 www.betamaxhoist.com
+1895 Robert J. Conlan Blvd NE Palm Bay, FL 32905 Ph.
+(800) 233-5112 Fax (321) 768-9517 www.betamaxhoist.com

-General Maintenance (125 hours) MC4000/3000TP D
+General Maintenance 125 hours MC1600 TP/M V

-(If any item is marked FAILED write comr nents in the note se ection) PASS FAIL N/A 1) CHECK FOR FALLEN HARDWARE IN PIT/SURROUNDING AREA (ex.
-MAST BOLTS, CABLE GUIDES, CONSTRUCTION MATERIAL) 🗆 2) CHECK HOISTWAY FOR OBSTRUCTIONS 3) ENSURE THAT ICE IS NOT PRESENT ON THE MAST OR TRAILING CABLE (MUST BE REMOVED BEFORE OPERATION) 4) ENSURE WIND SPEEDS DO NOT EXCEED SAFE OPERATING CONDITIONS 5) CHECK THE SUPPORT CONDITIONS OF THE BASE FRAME 6) ENSURE THAT ALL WARNING SIGNS ARE LEGIBLE AND IN THE RIGHT PLACE 7) ENSURE THAT ALL DOCUMENTS ARE READILY AVAILABLE AND LEGIBLE 8) CHECK THE OIL LEVEL OF THE GEARBOX 9) LUBRICATE THE PINION SHAFT OF THE SAFETY DEVICE THROUGH THE PROPER GREASE NIPPLE 10) LUBRICATE THE INDICATED PARTS PAYING PARTICULAR ATTENTION TO THE RACK 11) CHECK THE GREASE LEVEL OF THE AUTOMATIC GREASER 12) ENSURE ALL CONNECTIONS OF THE GUIDE ROLLERS TO THE MACHINE'S FRAME ARE CORRECT AND TIGHT 13) CHECK THE RACK OF THE MAST AND THE MOTOR PINION AND ENSURE THERE IS NO DAMAGE, ALIGNMENT ERRORS, OR DEFECTIVE CONNECTIONS 14) ENSURE THAT THE ELECTRIC MOTOR BRAKE FUNCTIONS PROPERLY, THE LOADING UNIT MUST STOP WITHIN THE SET LIMITS WHEN THE BRAKE IS APPLIED 15) TIGHTEN ALL BOLTED JOINTS BETWEEN THE COMPONENTS OF THE MAST 16) TIGHTEN ALL BOLTED JOINTS OF THE WALL ANCHORS 17) TIGHTEN THE CABLE GUIDES AND CHECK FOR MISSING CABLE KEEPERS 18) CHECK EMERGENCY STOP PUSHBUTTONS AND MAIN SWITCHES 19) CHECK THAT THE CONTROLS ARE FUNCTIONING AND ARE UNDAMAGED 20) PERFORM TRIAL RUNS WITH THE EMERGENCT STOP PUSHBUTTONS ENGAGED estàli5 TO VERIFY FUNCTIONALITY 1 of 2 1000107101-032
+Note: If any item is marked FAILED, write comments in the note section.
+PASS FAILED N/A 1.
+CHECK FOR FALLEN HARDWARE IN PIT/SURROUNDING AREA (ex.
+MAST BOLTS, CABLE GUIDES, CONSTRUCTION MATERIAL) 2.
+CHECK HOISTWAY FOR OBSTRUCTIONS 3.
+ENSURE THAT ICE IS NOT PRESENT ON THE MAST OF TRAILING CABLE (MUST BE REMOVED BEFORE OPERATION) 4.
+ENSURE WIND SPEEDS DO NOT EXCEED SAFE OPERATING CONDITIONS 5.
+CHECK SUPPORT CONDITIONS OF THE BASE FRAME 6.
+ENSURE THAT ALL WARNING SIGNS ARE LEGIBLE AND IN THE RIGHT PLACE 7.
+ENSURE THAT ALL DOCUMENTS ARE READILY AVAILABLE AND LEGIBLE 8.
+CHECK THE OIL LEVEL OF THE GEARBOX 9.
+LUBRICATE THE PINION SHAFT OF THE SAFETY DEVICE THROUGH THE PROPER GREASE NIPPLE 10).
+LUBRICATE THE INDICATED PARTS PAYING PARTICULAR ATTENTION TO THE RACK 11 L. CHECK THE GREASE LEVEL OF THE AUTOMATIC GREASER 12 2.
+ENSURE ALL CONNECTIONS OF THE GUIDE ROLLERS TO THE MACHINE'S FRAME ARE CORRECT AND TIGHT 13 3.
+CHECK THE RACK OF THE MAST AND THE MOTOR PINION; ENSURE THERE IS NO DAMAGE, ALIGNMENT ERRORS, OR DEFECTIVE CONNECTIONS 14 1.
+ENSURE THAT THE ELECTRIC MOTOR BRAKE FUNCTIONS PROPERLY, THE LOADING UNIT MUST STOP WITHIN THE SET LIMITS WHEN THE BRAKE IS APPLIED 15 5.
+INSPECT ALL BOLTED JOINTS BETWEEN THE COMPONENTS OF THE MAST 16 5.
+INSPECT ALL BOLTED JOINTS OF THE WALL ANCHORS 17 7.
+INSPECT THE CABLE GUIDES AND CHECK FOR MISSING CABLE KEEPERS 18 B. CHECK EMERGENCY STOP PUSHBUTTONS AND MAIN SWITCHES Ш 19 O. CHECK THE CONTROLS ARE FUNCTIONING AND ARE UNDAMAGED 20).
+PERFORM A TRIAL RUN WITH THE EMERGENCY STOP PUSHBUTTONS ENGAGED TO VERIFY FUNCTIONALITY Page 1 of 2

-(If any item is marked FAILED write commer ts in the e note s ection) (1) CHECK THE FUNCTIONALITY OF THE MANUAL RELEASE MECHANISM OF THE PA55 FAIL N/A , BRAKES CHECKING FOR DAMAGE Π 2) 3) ENSURE THAT ALL THE MECHANICAL AND ELECTRICAL SYNCHRONIZED SYSTEMS 2 0) FUNCTION PROPERLY - BOTH ON THE MACHINE AND ON THE FLOOR LEVELS 4) CHECK THE TRAILING CABLE AND ENSURE THAT THIS IS NOT DAMAGED TWISTED ., OR PINCHED IN ANY WAY 51 , 3) ENSURE THAT THE SAFETY DEVICE DOES NOT INTERVENE LINNECESSARILY •• ,, AND DOES NOT MAKE NOISE 7) CHECK THE LOADING UNIT ROOF INSTALLATION AND ATTACHMENT 3) CLEAN ANY DEBRIS FROM THE COVERS OF THE FLECTRIC MOTOR AND FANS 2) רכ TES SECTION:
+Note: If any item is marked FAILED, write comments in the note section.
+PASS FAILED N/A 21.
+CHECK THE FUNCTIONALITY OF THE MANUAL RELEASE MECHANISM OF THE BRAKES CHECKING FOR DAMAGE 22.
+VERIFY THE OPERATION OF THE FINAL TRAVEL STOPS 23.
+ENSURE THAT ALL THE MECHANICAL AND ELECTRICAL SYNCHRONIZED SYSTEMS FUNCTION PROPERLY - BOTH ON THE MACHINE AND ON THE FLOOR LEVELS 24.
+CHECK THE TRAILING CABLE AND ENSURE THAT THIS IS NOT DAMAGED, TWISTED, OR PINCHED IN ANY WAY 25.
+CHECK THE TRAILING CABLE ENSURING ALL OF THE CABLE IS SPOOLING CORRECTLY IN THE DRUM 26.
+ENSURE THAT THE SAFETY DEVICE DOES NOT INTERVENE UNNECESSARILY AND DOES NOT MAKE NOISE 27.
+CHECK THE LOADING UNIT ROOF INSTALLATION AND ATTACHMENT 28.
+CLEAN ANY DEBRIS FROM THE COVERS OF THE ELECTRIC MOTOR AND FANS 29.
+CHECK THE FUNCTIONALITY OF THE OVERWRIGHT SENSOR SYSTEM COMPANY: JOBSITE ADDRESS: SERIAL NUMBER: YEAR OF MANUFACTURE: TECHNICIAN NAME: DATE: TECHNICIAN SIGNATURE: Page 2 of 2